corrode/corrode.github.io/content/workshops/_index.md

 template = "workshops.html"
 +++

-# Ship On Day One
+# Ship From Day One

 Amidst a sea of Rust learning material, it's time for something genuinely engaging and rewarding.